truecharts/website/src/pages/code_of_conduct.md

 ## Our Rules

-We are a dedicated bunch of people, working on Community Apps for TrueNAS SCALE.
+We are a dedicated bunch of people, working on Helm Charts and Apps for multiple platforms

-1. Keep the chat somewhat friendly - You can be an jerk, just don't go on a rampage.
+1. Don’t be a jerk – Try to be nice, the TrueCharts staff are trying to help, if something doesn’t work or is broken we will help or point you in the right direction.
+Keep personal feedback private.
+Got issues with someone?
+Send them a private message instead!
-2. Keep things on-topic and arguments to designated channels - Check channel descriptions and pins for channel-specific rules
+2. Read Channel Descriptions - Keep things on-topic and arguments to designated channels I.e. Check channel descriptions and pins for channel-specific rules
+3. Basic Research Policy - We expect some basic research first.
+Specifically: try to find related information in our Announcements, our Docs and using the Discord search.
-3. No trolling - This includes feigning idiocy and “shitposting”.
-Keeping chat light-hearted and fun is one thing.
+4. No trolling - This includes feigning idiocy and “shitposting”.
+Keeping chat lighthearted and fun is one thing.
 However, moronic behavior, false information and shitposting will not be tolerated.
-4. No spamming - No link, text, or ASCII spam; no giant walls of text/links; and no all CAPS posts.
+5. No spamming - No link, text, or ASCII spam; no giant walls of text/links; and no all CAPS posts.
-5. No NSFW/NSFL content outside of designated channels- This includes your avatar.
+6. No NSFW/NSFL content outside of designated channels- This includes your avatar.
-6. Use appropriate usernames - No blank names, no long names, no URLs, no emojis and no character breaking names.
-7. No begging - This includes soft begging.
-8. No advertising - No referral links.
-No buying/selling/trading.
+7. No begging or advertising - This includes soft begging.
+No referral links.
+No buying/selling/trading
+8. Security policy: Discussing security issues or vulnerabilities that haven’t been updated is prohibited in public channels.
+Please report any CVE or security vulnerabilities in our charts or container mirrors using GitHub -> https://github.com/truecharts/charts/security/advisories/new
 9. Comply to the platform ToS and Community Guidelines
-10. If you ask for support, please always add as much information as you can - Screenshots, Logs etc. are needed to help you!
-11. We expect some basic research first.
-Specifically: try to find related information in our Announcements, our Docs, the TrueNAS forum and/or TrueNAS Docs.
-12. Keep personal feedback private.
-Got issues with someone?
-Send them a private message instead!
-13. Encounter an App not working as expected?
-You can directly file a bug on our Github, no need to verify with anyone!

 If you see something against the rules or something that makes you feel unsafe, let the Moderators know or us the contact information under `Enforcement`.